bashhack/dev-setup/README.md

 Clojure is installed via [Leiningen](https://leiningen.org/), the defacto build tool and environment manager on this system and within the community at large.

+#### Usage

+NOTE: I use Leiningen over Boot for a host of reasons, but should Boot be your thing - see the [Boot Wiki](https://github.com/boot-clj/boot/wiki).

+To create a new project:

+    $ lein new app my-project  # omit app if building a library

+Edit project dependencies in `project.clj`, as needed.

+To launch a REPL:

+    $ lein repl

+To execute the program:

+    $ lein run

+For long-running processes, we can save memory by exiting the Leiningen JVM before launching our project's JVM:

+    $ lein trampoline run

+To run tests:

+    $ lein test

+### ClojureScript

+#### Installation

+We need no other installation steps beyond having Clojure installed.

+#### Usage

+To start a new project:

+    $ lein new figwheel my-project
+    $ lein new figwheel my-project -- --om
+    $ lein new figwheel my-project -- --reagent
+    $ cd my-project
+    $ lein figwheel

+Open a browser, navigate to `localhost:3449`.
+Open the project code, edit `hello-world` in `src/hello_world/core.cljs`.
+Save the file, and the changes should be reflected immediately.

+To add [Devcards](https://github.com/bhauman/devcards) support, add it as a dependency in `project.clj`.
+As an example:

+    [org.clojure/clojurescript "1.10.238"]
+    [devcards "0.2.5"]

 ### Scheme

 #### Installation